0xt4cs/ephemeralmail2.0/README.md

 **Notes:**
 - If `customEmail` is not provided, a random email will be generated
 - Custom emails must contain only letters, numbers, dots, and hyphens
-- Emails expire after 14 days
+- Emails do not expire automatically - they persist until manually deleted

 ### 2. List All Emails